ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getBlockNotRatedContent*

-Retrieves the current status of the "Block Not Rated Content" setting, indicating whether unrated content is blocked or allowed.
-This function is essential for managing content restrictions based on ratings, ensuring compliance with user preferences or project requirements.
+Retrieves the current setting that determines whether content without a rating is blocked.
+This feature is useful for users who want to ensure that unrated content is restricted for safety or preference reasons.

 ### Related Functions
-[setBlockNotRatedContent](#setBlockNotRatedContent) : Enables or disables the blocking of unrated content.
+[setBlockNotRatedContent](#setBlockNotRatedContent) : Allows users to enable or disable the blocking of unrated content.

 ### Events